opengamedata/opengamedata-unity/README.md

 Once Unity imports the package, add a reference to `FieldDay` in the assembly definition file for any namespace where logging functions will be used.

-Note that this submodule includes the [BeauUtil](https://github.com/BeauPrime/BeauUtil) library as a dependency.
+Note that this package also includes the [BeauUtil](https://github.com/BeauPrime/BeauUtil) library as a dependency.

 ## Contents